Humira: One Drug, Many Uses, Billions of Dollars

-Humira is a biologic, an injectable protein known as a monoclonal antibody which has been developed through genetic engineering.
-Humira is classified as a Tumor Necrosis Factor (TNF) alpha inhibitor, and binds to and blocks the action of TNF in our body.
+Humira is a biologic -- an injectable protein known as a monoclonal antibody which has been developed through genetic engineering.
+It's is classified as a Tumor Necrosis Factor (TNF) alpha inhibitor, and binds to and blocks the action of TNF in our body.

 One Drug, Multiple Uses